-- Single substances, as aromatic raw materials, applicable for fragrances (such as natural essential oils etc.) can still be eligible for approval/certification as described in Annex 3.2 on a voluntary basis.
+- N.B.: for fragrances, single substances, which are aromatic raw materials applicable for fragrances (such as natural essential oils etc.), can still be eligible for approval/certification as described in Annex 3.2 on a voluntary basis.

 Raw materials consisting only of a nature-identical substance(s), do not need to be approved or certified although producers may choose to voluntarily enter the NATRUE Label scheme.
 Nature-identical substances are accepted by default when listed in the Annexes (2 or 4a respectively).

 Preservatives listed on Annex 4b (derived natural) and raw materials that contain mixtures of natural and/or derived natural substances in addition to nature-identical substances (e.g., a water-based plant extract preserved with a nature-identical substance listed on Annex 4a) require approval or certification.